-- (1) TRIAL COUNSEL: Counsel shall list the names, addresses, telephone numbers, fax numbers and e-mail addresses of the attorney(s) who will try the case.
-Trial counsel must attend the Final Pretrial Conference, unless excused in advance by the Court. - (2) JURISDICTION: Counsel shall set forth the basis for federal jurisdiction. - (3) JURY/NON-JURY: Counsel shall state whether the case is to be tried to a jury or to the court. - (4) LENGTH OF TRIAL: Counsel shall set forth a realistic estimate of trial days required based on the expected length of testimony for each witness on both direct and cross-examination. - (5) FURTHER PROCEEDINGS: Specify, with reasons, the necessity of any further proceedings prior to trial. - (6) NATURE OF CASE: Counsel for both parties shall separately state the nature of each cause of action and the relief sought.
-If appropriate, state the nature of any cross-claims, counterclaims and/or affirmative defenses. - (7) TRIAL BY MAGISTRATE JUDGE: Counsel shall indicate whether they have agreed to a trial by a Magistrate Judge and if so, file signed consent forms, with the Clerk of Court, providing for any appeal to be heard directly by the Court of Appeals.
-Pursuant to 28 U.S.C. § 636(c)(2), the parties are notified that they are free to withhold this consent without adverse substantive consequences. - (8) EVIDENCE: Prior to preparing and submitting the Joint Trial Memorandum, counsel are required to exchange lists of proposed witnesses, exhibits and deposition transcripts to enable counsel for each party to state in the Joint Trial Memorandum whether they object to any proposed witness, exhibit or transcript.
+- 1. TRIAL COUNSEL: Counsel shall list the names, addresses, telephone numbers, fax numbers and e-mail addresses of the attorney(s) who will try the case.
+Trial counsel must attend the Final Pretrial Conference, unless excused in advance by the Court. - 2.
+JURISDICTION: Counsel shall set forth the basis for federal jurisdiction. - 3.
+JURY/NON-JURY: Counsel shall state whether the case is to be tried to a jury or to the Court. - 4.
+LENGTH OF TRIAL: Counsel shall set forth a realistic estimate of trial days required based on the expected length of testimony for each witness on both direct and cross-examination. - 5.
+FURTHER PROCEEDINGS: Counsel shall specify, with reasons, the necessity for any further proceedings prior to trial. - 6.
+NATURE OF CASE: Counsel for plaintiff(s) shall separately state the nature of each cause of action and the relief sought.
+Counsel for defendant(s) shall separately state the nature of any affirmative defense that counsel may present at trial.
+If applicable, counsel shall also state the nature of, relief sought, and affirmative defenses for any cross-claims or counterclaims. - 7.
+TRIAL BY MAGISTRATE JUDGE: Counsel shall indicate whether they have agreed to a trial by a Magistrate Judge and if so, file signed consent forms providing for any appeal to be heard directly by the Court of Appeals. - 8.
+EVIDENCE: Prior to preparing and submitting the Joint Trial Memorandum, counsel are required to exchange lists of proposed witnesses, exhibits and deposition transcripts to enable counsel for each party to state in the Joint Trial Memorandum whether there is an objection to any proposed witness, exhibit or transcript.

-(a) Witnesses: Counsel shall set forth the names and addresses of each witness to be called at trial, including a brief summary of the anticipated testimony and the expected duration of the witness's testimony.
+a.
+Witnesses: Counsel shall set forth the names and addresses of each witness to be called at trial, including a summary of the anticipated testimony and the expected duration of the witness's testimony.
 Counsel shall indicate which witnesses are likely to testify and which witnesses will be called only if the need arises.
-For each expert witness, set forth the opinion to be expressed, a brief summary of the basis of the opinion and a list of the materials on which the witness intends to rely.
-Also state the area of the witness's expertise and attach a copy of the expert's report and a curriculum vitae, if available.
+For each expert witness, counsel shall set forth the opinion to be expressed, a summary of the basis of the opinion, and a list of the materials on which the witness intends to rely.
+Counsel shall also state the area of the witness's expertise and attach a copy of the expert's report and a curriculum vitae.

-Any objection to the admissibility of the testimony of any witness must be stated in this section of the Joint Trial Memorandum, along with a brief statement of the grounds and authority supporting the objection as well as a brief statement from the proponent of the witness regarding admissibility.
+Any objection to the admissibility of the testimony of any witness must be stated in this section of the Joint Trial Memorandum, along with a brief statement of the grounds and authority supporting the objection, as well as a brief counterstatement from the proponent of the witness regarding admissibility.

 NOTE: Witnesses not included in this list shall not be permitted to testify at trial, except for good cause shown.
-All listed witnesses will be permitted to testify unless there is an explicit objection stated to the witness's testimony.
+All listed witnesses will be permitted to testify unless there is an express objection stated in the Joint Trial Memorandum to the witness's testimony.